dansme/hermite/README.md

 The code accompanies the paper

-D. Smertnig, J. Voight, Definite orders with locally free cancellation, 2019, preprint.
+D. Smertnig, J. Voight, Definite orders with locally free cancellation, Trans.
+London Math.
+Soc.
+6 (2019), no. 1, 53–86.

 Tested with Magma V2.24-5.